Diverse by nature. Inclusive by choice.

 We don’t want to just talk about the problem, instead, we’re committed to making changes.
 Over the past year, we have hosted three global conferences, free to attend, for the Scala community; giving developers from lower socio-economic backgrounds, who would usually struggle to access tech talks like the ones we shared, the opportunity to learn from industry experts.

 We are also partnered with two not-for-profit companies.
-Blacks in Technology, a US-based organization who are helping to accelerate Black people in the US tech industry and Coding Black Females, an organization helping Black Women consolidate their space in the UK tech industry.
+Blacks in Technology, a US-based organisation who are helping to accelerate Black people in the US tech industry and Coding Black Females, an organisation helping Black Women consolidate their space in the UK tech industry.

 We have recently joined forces with other leading recruitment agencies with the same ideals and values as us to create, Programme One; an initiative with the aim of improving diversity in the recruitment space.

 Black people comprise only 3% of employees in the top 75 Silicon Valley tech companies.
 Around 8% of people working in tech in the UK are of Indian ethnicity, only 2% are Black and only 2% from Pakistani or Bangladeshi backgrounds.
 Only 17% of all people working in tech in the UK are women and that hasn’t changed in five years.
 Let’s change this together.
 I hope you join us.

 Ryan Adams, on behalf of the whole Signify team.